-A positive effect of honey on hepatitis A patients was found after ingestion of clover and rape honey, causing a decrease of alanine aminotranferase activity (by 9 to 13 times) and of bilirubin production by 2.1 to 2.6 times.
+A positive effect of honey on hepatitis A patients was found after ingestion of clover and rape honey, causing a decrease of alanine aminotranferase activity (by 9 to 13 times) and of bilirubin production by 2.1 to 2.6 times26.

-Honey and digestion
+Honey for good digestion

-Supplementation of honey in concentration of 2, 4, 6 and 8 g/100 g to protein fed to rats improved the protein and lipid digestibility.
+Supplementation of honey in concentration of 2, 4, 6 and 8 g/100 g to protein fed to rats improved the protein and lipid digestibility143.